fusioncharts/dev_centre_docs/getting-started/plain-javascript/setting-data-source-using-url.md

 FusionCharts lets you pass the complete JSON/XML chart data as a static string to the `dataSource` attribute.
 Alternatively, you can also save the chart data in a `.json` or `.xml` file and then pass the relative URL of this file as value to the `dataSource` attribute.

 The only difference between the two methods is the value that is passed to the `dataFormat` attribute.
 For the first method, the `dataFormat` attribute takes `json` or `xml` as values, depending on the chart data.
-For the second method, the values will be `jsonurl` or `xmlurl`, respectively.
+For the second method, the values will be `jsonurl` and `xmlurl`.

 This article explains how you can set the chart data using the URL of the corresponding file.

-## Load Data Using JSON as URL
+## Load data using JSON as URL

 Let's build the same revenue chart which we built in the [first example](/getting-started/plain-javascript/your-first-chart-using-plain-javascript) using JSON, and use a .json file as the data source.